-Yay, it’s the weekend!
-I’m going to be cooking up some delicious things this weekend, but in the mean time I wanted to post this “redo” of one of the first recipes I ever posted on Budget Bytes: Lemon Butter Green Beans.
-Why?
-Well, I happened across some incredibly fresh and beautiful green beans yesterday that were also ON SALE, so I just had to have them.
-The lemon butter treatment is my absolute favorite way to prepare green beans and the original post for this recipe, from waaayyy back in 2009, doesn’t do it justice.
-I’m doing it again just so that everyone can see how easy, delicious, and inexpensive real food can be.
+I happened across some incredibly fresh and beautiful green beans yesterday that were also ON SALE, so I just had to have them.
+The lemon butter treatment is my absolute favorite way to prepare green beans.
+The creamy butter with the bright freshness of lemon pairs so perfectly with the tender-crisp green beans.
 This is truly one of those “goes with anything” side dishes, so learn how to make them and make them often! :)

 Lemon Butter Green Beans